Jerusalem Max Rayne Hand in Hand school

 The Max Rayne Hand in Hand Jerusalem School is Hand in Hand’s flagship campus.
 Since opening its doors in 1998, the school has been growing steadily.
 Today, it is Israel’s largest bilingual Hebrew/Arabic school and the country’s only integrated Arab/Jewish high school.

 Hand in Hand has become a well known institution in Jerusalem, championing academic excellence through integrated education and shared community life.
 The Jerusalem school’s outstanding academic reputation, high matriculation scores, innovative methods of teaching equality and mutual respect have made the school highly competitive.
-Despite increasing polarization in the country, Hand in Hand’s waiting list grows longer each year with the names of families who believe in our model.
+Despite increasing polarization in the country, our student body grows each year, thanks to families who believe in our model.

 Jerusalem often represents a flashpoint in the Arab-Israeli conflict, but rather than teaching around the city’s complexities, Hand in Hand’s Jerusalem staff acknowledge them, inviting students to share their perspectives in a compassionate and respectful environment.
 In fact, the Jerusalem School’s civics course—regionally accredited by the Jerusalem Educational Authority—has earned a citywide reputation for being one of the most thorough of its kind, giving students a nuanced look into issues of social division, resource distribution, democracy, minority-majority relations, and more.